AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/off-topic/2019-08-30-outer-wilds-stop-and-smell-the-pine-trees.md

 Ah, the iconic duo.
 The closest planets to the sun, they're mostly uninhabitable due to the searing heat.
 They're also locked in a never-ending struggle of gravity, with the Ember Twin siphoning much of the sand from the Ash Twin.

-{% include picture.html img="hourglass-twins" ext="jpg" alt="The Hourglass Twins, with the Ash Twin dumping sand onto the Ember Twin." %}
+{% include picture.html img="hourglass-twins.jpg" alt="The Hourglass Twins, with the Ash Twin dumping sand onto the Ember Twin." %}

 There is *plenty* of lore to unearth from these two planets alone.
 The Ash Twin Project is especially important, as it defined much of the work that the Nomai carried out across a number of planets—to perfect their warp technology and generate enough power to discover the Eye of the Universe coordinates.